mirage/irmin.org/data/tutorial/graphql.md

 `irmin-graphql` provides a nice interface for accessing remote Irmin stores over a network.
-This section will show you how to run an `irmin-graphql` server and query it using [irmin-js](https://github.com/zshipko/irmin-js), or your favorite GraphQL client!
+This section will show you how to run an `irmin-graphql` server and query it using [irmin-js], or your favorite GraphQL client!

 ## Installation